tjsantangelo/WGS-workflows/README.md

-# WGS-workflows
+### WGS-workflows
-resources for Thermococcus kodakarensis whole genome sequencing workflows
+Resources for Thermococcus kodakarensis sequencing workflows

+Do you need to annotate a plasmid?
+Try pLannotate @ http://plannotate.barricklab.org/